-Field Name Format Description

-AddressLine1 String The complete first line of the address, typically including street and house number.

-City String The city or town name.

-County String The county name.

-Country String The country name.

-FirmName String The name of a company.
+Field Name Format Description FirmName String The name of a company.
+FormattedAddress String The formatted address.
 LastLine String The last line of the address.
-For example, 10 DOWNING STREET LONDON, SW1A 2AA .
+For example, 10 DOWNING STREET LONDON, SW1A 2AA.
 Locality String The locality.
 PostalCode String The postal code for the address.
 The format of the postal code varies by country.

-Field Name Format Description StateProvince String The name of one of the state or province depending on the country. Туре String Returns 1 for a POI match.
+RangeCount String The number of ranges for the candidate.
+Ranges String Additional information for each range identified for the candidate.
+Range-The range number.
+UnitCount-The number of units for the range.
+UnitsInfo-Provides information for the unit and the formatted unit address.
+StateProvince String The name of one of the state or province depending on the country.
+StreetName.Match String The status of the match attempt on street name.
+Returns true to indicate that the input street name matched the candidate.
+If street name is not matched, this field is not returned. Туре String Returns 1 for a POI match.
 Returns 2 for a street address match.
 POI and category/subcategory features are available only if you have licensed and installed POI data.
 You must have a license for POI data to include it and be able to return candidates for the dictionary.